cbourke/ComputerScienceI/hacks/hack14.0/readme.md

 * A graphical program that allows you to click grid squares to play the game

 You can use the LLM/AI in any manner that you choose, but recall our best practices.
+You may also need to ask the AI how install any libraries and how to compile if it uses them.

 <a id="submission"></a>
 ## Submission

 * Submit all the code that the LLM generated and/or that you wrote.
 * Submit a `readme.md` file that contains:
+  * A writeup addressing the following (Do *NOT* use ChatGPT to write this for you; we want your honest personal experience):
+    1. What was your general experience using the LLM?
+Was it fun?
+Was it frustrating?
+    2. What did you notice or realize when using the LLM?
+       What do you think of the power of the LLM?
+What did you think of its limitations?
+    3. What did you learn or conclude from using the LLM?
+    4. Going forward, how will you use LLMs (if allowed) in future assignments?
+In your personal projects?
+In your future job?
-  * The ID of your winning game and your winning score, OR
-  * If you were not able to win a game, provide an explanation of why;
+  * The ID of your winning game and your winning score, OR if you were not able to win a game, provide an explanation of why;
     how long did you spend on this?
 Where did you get stuck?
 What did you try to get unstuck?
-  * A a few paragraphs of your experience: was it fun?
-Was it frustrating?
-    What do you think of the power of the LLM/AI?
-What do you think of the quality of code it produced?
-(Do *NOT* use ChatGPT to write this for you; we want your honest personal experience).
-  * A complete sequence of the prompts you used to get a working solution.
+  * Copy/paste a complete sequence of the prompts you used to get a working solution.
     You can get ChatGPT to give this to you using the prompt `Give me the sequence of prompts I've given you since the start`